SrFDeMilleGroup/QuantumTrajectoriesLambdaCoolingSimulation/README.md

 I strongly recommend any user to read this pdf before running simulations.
 It explains what the code does (in light detail) and shows some results.

+# QTOBESimulationWriteupMoreDetails

+Has some more details about the code, along with some more benchmarking, primarily of results from this paper by Mike Tarbutt: https://arxiv.org/abs/1608.04645

+# mainOBEWriteup

+This is a writeup primarily for another code on this repository (see: OBESimulation), but it's relevant here as the appendix contains the calculation for the `clebsch-gordan' like terms in the coupling matrices ('cs') used in this code.

 # lambdaCoolingFinalAddCaOH.cpp

 The simulation is all contained in this c++ code.
 It uses the Armadillo (http://arma.sourceforge.net/download.html) library, which you will need to download if you are planning on running this on your home computer (alternately, most `super-computing' clusters already have this installed, and then you can just load it as a module).
 More details are in the **QTSimulationQuickWriteup**.